JohnRising/stackup/apps/docs/docs/introduction/account-abstraction.md

 ## The state of account abstraction

 There have been multiple approaches to account abstraction over the years such as [EIP-86](https://eips.ethereum.org/EIPS/eip-86) and [EIP-2938](https://eips.ethereum.org/EIPS/eip-2938).
-However these weren't practical to achieve since they required consensus layer changes at a time where core developers are focused mainly on the merge and scalability.
+Unfortunately these weren't practical to achieve since they required consensus layer changes.

-This is where [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) shines and is currently the best approach for the ecosystem to achieve account abstraction.
-It proposes a solution that **relies on higher-level infrastructure that avoids the need for consensus layer changes**.
+Luckily we can build account abstraction without consensus layer changes.
+A new standard, **[EIP-4337](https://eips.ethereum.org/EIPS/eip-4337)**, is a new approach to account abstraction that **relies on higher-level infrastructure that avoids the need for consensus layer changes**.

 This means, unlike past proposals, developers can start building on a universal standard today.

 ## The challenge for builders

-Although contract accounts offer the ability to build much better user experiences, they also introduce more complexity for developers to manage the interaction between different components like the `Bundler`, `EntryPoint`, `Wallet`, and `Paymaster`.
+Although contract accounts offer the ability to build much better user experiences, they also introduce more complexity for developers to manage the interaction between different components.

+That's where Stackup comes in.

-**Stackup creates open source tools that are compliant with any implementation of ERC-4337.
-This allows developers to have an easier time building apps with account abstraction.**
+**Stackup is a suite of open source tools for building applications with account abstraction.**